MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-to-receive-and-convert-electronic-documents.md

 2. Select the line for the incoming document record that represents a new incoming electronic invoice, and then, on the **Home** tab, in the **Manage** group, choose **Edit**.

      In the **Incoming Document Card** window, the related XML file is attached, and most of the fields are prefilled with information from the electronic invoice.
-For more information, see [How to: Create Incoming Document Records](across-how-create-income-document-records.md).
+For more information, see [Create Incoming Document Records](across-how-create-income-document-records.md).

 3. In the **Data Exchange Type** field, choose **PEPPOL - Invoice** or **OCR – Invoice** depending on the source of the electronic document.